carueda/tscfg/README.md

-tscfg is a command line tool that takes a configuration specification parseable by [Typesafe Config](https://github.com/typesafehub/config) and generates all the boiler-plate to make the definitions available in type-safe, immutable objects (POJOs/records for Java, case classes for Scala).
+tscfg is a command line tool that takes a configuration specification parseable by [Typesafe Config](https://github.com/typesafehub/config) and generates all the boilerplate to make the definitions available in type-safe, immutable objects (POJOs/records for Java, case classes for Scala).